nadethoughts/Aetheria/Campaigns/Nimble/PCs/Umbrail (Dave).md

 - The Erie may know him, his family, or his teacher, but not all of them will welcome him.
 - The dragon Razor is threatening the old mountain balance between Erie, orcs, kobolds, griffin guardians, and older powers below.
 - His possession of the Talon of Unmaking may become part of the cost of his "bad choice" background when he returns to the Erie.
+- Until the party reaches the Shadow Well, Umbrail is its only demonstrated way to suppress an active surge from Rubius's axe.

 ## Open Questions
 - What was the first lesson Umbrail's master taught him that he actually believed?